revaturelabs/interviewquestions/Python/Python-Exception Handling/Exception Handling.md

 ---

-16.Which of the following not from the built-in error?
+16.Which of the following is not from the built-in error?

 - A.EOFError
 - B.KeyError